mmcin/CI-PP5/README.md

 ![ci-pp5 herokuapp com_profile_ (2)](https://user-images.githubusercontent.com/98256205/206856035-09d3aff1-e754-467f-955e-84ebf83969fd.png)

 ### Shopping Bag
 Items that have been placed in the bag are displayed and the checkout can be accessed from here.
+I have added logic so that if the user has more product quantity than is in stock, the product quantity will be reduced to the number left in stock and a message displayed.
 ![ci-pp5 herokuapp com_bag_](https://user-images.githubusercontent.com/98256205/206856055-97830d4a-75f7-4373-aa4f-c57e08041721.png)

 ### Checkout
 Fill out to buy the products in the bag.
+Please use the test values to make a payment.
 ![ci-pp5 herokuapp com_checkout_ (1)](https://user-images.githubusercontent.com/98256205/206856083-135d4a2d-5fca-4f1f-9039-192342b1f015.png)

 ### Checkout Success
 An order was successfully placed.
+A confirmation email is sent.
+This logic is triggered by Stripe webhooks ensuring that the order is created should the user close the page during payment processing.
 ![ci-pp5 herokuapp com_checkout_checkout_success_74DC5ECABEFF4FD4875D304CDCD1524C (2)](https://user-images.githubusercontent.com/98256205/206856149-d5203b26-d190-46cf-881e-6c649c04ca78.png)

 ### Product Management